jon-harper/clock-3/faq.md

 ### Can you build one for me?

-No, but a Bill of Materials is coming soon (as of January 2022).
+No, but a Bill of Materials is coming soon (as of February 2022).

 ### Will you come work for my company?